PostHog/docs/docs/upgrading-posthog.md

 ## Upgrading from before 1.0.11?

 PostHog is now using Redis with a worker to process events and other background tasks.
 If you're getting a "REDIS_URL is required" error, you'll need to setup a redis server and run the worker process.

-For Heroku, this should happen automatically.
+### Heroku

+You can upgrade Heroku as per normal.
+It should automatically provision a free Redis instance and set up a worker.
+You might still have to manually turn the worker on!

+### Docker-compose

 If you're using a docker-compose file, either pull the latest version from master, or add the following to your docker-compose file: